 Where Does GVI Work in Peru?

 Cusco, known for its grand cathedrals and narrow cobbled streets, is located in southeastern Peru.
 A city with a proud and ancient heritage, it was declared as a UNESCO World Heritage Site in 1983, and sits at an elevation of roughly 3400 meters!
 Your role here will be to help the communities of this city work on development projects they have identified as important.
-This might involve increasing women and children’s access to education and their awareness of their rights.
-Or you could take part in engineering and construction projects to economically heat homes and water during the cold winter months.
-This will aid in reducing their dependence on wood and coal burning, and lead to an improved quality of life for many of the local communities.
+This might involve increasing access to education and assisting with enviromnetal education and conservation of Cuscos natural resources.

 Cusco is used by travelers as the gateway to Machu Picchu, making it an excellent base from which to visit the legendary lost city of the Inca's.
 Other sites to visit on your weekend excursions include La Catedral, made from blocks filched from a nearby Inca site.
 To learn more about the rich Inca history you can visit the Museo Inka, which boasts an impressive collection of jewellery, pottery, and hand-woven textiles.
-If you want to travel more after your program, and after acclimatising, why not go see the wondrous colours of the Rainbow Mountains.
+If you want to travel more after your program, and after acclimatising, why not go see the Maras salt mines or the beautiful Humantay lake.